 Jesús and Curro farm three sites that are part of the greater Val do Sil.
-Within the borders of Ribeira Sacra is their “home” vineyard where they make Fedellos do Couto Cortezada, their pure Mencia from younger vines on a dramatically steep slope – the sort that most people associate with the appellation and pictured above.
+Within Ribeira Sacra’s borders is their “home” vineyard where they make Fedellos do Couto Cortezada, their pure Mencia from younger vines on a dramatically steep slope – the sort that most people associate with the appellation and pictured above.
 Further east and within the DO of Valdeorras, they make two wines: Peixes Eixe, a village wine from Córgomo featuring younger vines of Merenzao, Albarello, and Mourantón planted on south-facing slopes of alluvial slate soils, and Peixes Os Bidueiros, a single vineyard wine from 60-year-old vines of Mencia, Garnacha Tintorera, Sumoll, and scattered other varieties all on granitic soils.

 Late harvest and vintage of contrasts.
-A mild winter without frosts that led to a late bud-break.
+A mild winter without frosts led to a late bud-break.
 Rainy spring until June, which led to a delay in flowering.
 A long and cold cycle that gave us a round maturity, after a cool and humid July that delayed the cycle further but a warm August that led to a healthy harvest without surprises.
 September ended with a maturation under cold conditions that brought glamorous and opulent wines with a deep expression and loaded with lots of fruit.

 Our latest harvest since our very first vintage.
 This was the vintage of our dreams, even though it was a lot of work in the vineyard due to its abundance of rainfall and its low temperatures.
-These conditions provided our vines a very long cycle of maturation, giving us perfumed wines of great depth while remaining fresh and vibrant, and with a complex expression and texture on the palate.
-2018 captures perfectly the differences in landscapes, soils and varieties precisely in each of our wines.
+These conditions provided our vines a very long cycle of maturation, giving us perfumed wines of great depth while remaining fresh and vibrant and with a complex expression and texture on the palate.
+2018 captures perfectly the differences in landscapes, soils, and varieties precisely in each of our wines.
 Winter started, then turned very cold after Christmas with a rainy start to spring.
 This caused a late budding.
 Spring remained cold and rainy, causing a delay of approximately 3 weeks in the vegetative cycle.
 The yields in the vineyard decreased a lot.
 Summer had a cool and rainy start, but then it was dry and very warm until the end.

-*Fedellos do Couto can be translated as the Brats of Couto so this is how they refer to themselves.
+*Fedellos do Couto can be translated as the Brats of Couto, so this is how they refer to themselves.